-Interested applicants should have completed neurology residency by the time of entry and to have a US license to practice medicine.
+Applicants interested in autonomic neurology track should have completed neurology residency by the time of entry and to have a US license to practice medicine.
 To apply, please send

 Application form (including short personal statement, 3 references)

 We accept applications until the fellowship position is filled.
 However, early application is strongly recommended.

 Currently accepting applications for both tracks starting in July 2024.